Interactive voice response (IVR) networks.

 The examples of the IVR systems are telephone banking, televoting, credit card services, automobile systems for hands-free, etc. IVR systems are usually used for service the high call volumes, for improvement the customer experience, reducing the costs.

 ConceptDraw DIAGRAM is a powerful diagramming and vector drawing software that allows quick and easy draw the IVR network diagrams.

 Computer and Networks Area provides solutions that contain the libraries with a great number of predesigned vector stencils, a set of professional looking examples that you can change for your needs.

 Example 1.
 Interactive voice response (IVR) networks

-This example was created in ConceptDraw PRO using the Computer and Networks Area of ConceptDraw Solution Park and show the Interactive Voice Response (IVR) network.
+This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and show the Interactive Voice Response (IVR) network.

 See also Samples:

 The vector stencils libraries: Block Diagrams, Blocks with Perspective, Callouts, Connectors, Raised Blocks from the solution Block Diagrams contain specific block diagram symbols such as arrows, input/output symbols, start/end symbols, processing symbols, conditional symbols, commenting symbols, callouts, connectors, etc. for ConceptDraw DIAGRAM diagramming and vector drawing software.
 The Block Diagrams solution is contained in a "Diagrams" area of ConceptDraw Solution Park.

 Use the libraries from the Block Diagrams solution to draw block diagrams for your business documents, presentations and websites in a few minutes.

 ConceptDraw DIAGRAM diagramming and vector drawing software provides the Telecommunication Network Diagrams Solution from the Computer and Networks Area for quick and easy drawing the Telecommunications Networks.